SAP/cloud-security-services-integration-library/spring-xsuaa/Migration_JavaContainerSecurityProjects.md

 ## Fetch data from token

 You may have code parts that requests information from the access token using `XSUserInfo userInfo = SecurityContext.getUserInfo()`, like the user's name, its tenant, and so on.
-So, look up your code to find its usage.
+So, look up your code to find its usage, for example:

 ```java
 import com.sap.xs2.security.container.SecurityContext;